Detecting Group Anomalies in Tera-Scale Multi-Aspect Data via Dense-Subtensor Mining: Results and Discussion

-\change{We investigate the effects of the mass-threshold parameter $\theta$ on the speed and accuracy of \method in the real-world datasets.
-We used the serial version of \method with a memory budget of 16GB, and we measured its relative accuracy and speed as in Section~\ref{sec:experiments:speed}.
-Figure~\ref{fig:tradeoff:epsilon} shows the results averaged over all datasets.
-Different $\theta$ values provided a trade-off between speed and accuracy.
-Specifically, increasing $\theta$ tended to make \method faster but less accurate.
+We investigate the effects of the mass-threshold parameter $\theta$ on the speed and accuracy of \method in \change{dense-subtensor detection}.
+We used the serial version of \method with a memory budget of 16GB, and we measured the relative density of detected subtensors and its running time, as in Section~\ref{sec:experiments:speed}.
+Figure~\ref{fig:tradeoff:epsilon} shows the results averaged over all considered datasets.
+Different $\theta$ values provided a trade-off between speed and accuracy in dense-subtensor detection.
+Specifically, increasing $\theta$ tended to make \method faster but also make it detect sparser subtensors.
 This tendency is consistent with our theoretical analyses (Theorems~\ref{thm:time:worst}-\ref{thm:accuracy:guarantee} in Section~\ref{sec:method:analysis}).
-The sensitivity of the accuracy to $\theta$ depended on the used density measures.
-Specifically, the sensitivity was lower with $\densitysurpnoarg$ than with the other density measures. }
+The sensitivity of the \change{dense-subtensor detection} accuracy to $\theta$ depended on the used density measures.
+Specifically, the sensitivity was lower with $\densitysurpnoarg$ than with the other density measures. \ \\

 \subsection{Q6.
-Effects of Parameter $\alpha$ in $\densitysurpnoarg$ on Subtensors detected by \method}
+Effects of Parameter $\alpha$ in $\densitysurpnoarg$ on Subtensors Detected by \method}

-\change{We show that the dense subtensors detected by \method are configurable by the parameter $\alpha$ in density measure $\densitysurpnoarg$.
-Figure~\ref{fig:tradeoff:alpha} shows the volumes and masses of subtensors detected in Youtube and Yelp Datasets by \method when $\densitysurpnoarg$ with different $\alpha$ values were used as the density metrics.
+We show that the dense subtensors detected by \method are configurable by the parameter $\alpha$ in density measure $\densitysurpnoarg$.
+Figure~\ref{fig:tradeoff:alpha} shows the volumes and masses of subtensors detected in the Youtube and Yelp datasets by \method when $\densitysurpnoarg$ with different $\alpha$ values were used as the density metrics.
 With large $\alpha$ values, \method tended to spot relatively small but compact subtensors.
 With small $\alpha$ values, however, \method tended to spot relatively sparse but large subtensors.
-Similar tendencies were obtained with the other datasets. }
+Similar tendencies were obtained with the other datasets.